Smart Routing with Access Server Clustering and AWS Route 53

 Connect to VPN cluster with client app

-1. Sign in to the client UI with a valid user by entering the hostname in your browser followed by a username and password.
-(Note: do not include /admin in the URL as that takes you to the Admin Web UI.)
+1. Sign in to the Client Web UI with a valid user by entering the hostname in your browser, followed by a username and password.

 2. Download an OpenVPN Connect app or a connection profile and import it into OpenVPN Connect.

-3. Establish connection using the newly downloaded app or newly imported profile.
+3. Establish a connection using the newly downloaded app or newly imported profile.

 Check which node the client connects to

-You can check which node your VPN connection communicates with one of two ways, depending on your configuration.
-Note: Perform this test on a machine with OpenVPN Connect app installed and a profile to connect to the Access Server cluster.
+Perform this test on a machine with OpenVPN Connect installed and a profile to connect to the Access Server cluster.

 If you route all traffic via a VPN tunnel, use an online service to find your public IP address:

-If you use split-tunnel configuration, extract the node IP address from the log in OpenVPN Connect:
+If you use split-tunnel configuration, extract the node IP address from the log file in OpenVPN Connect:

-2. Scroll through the log file and check the connection event.
+3. Scroll through the log file and check the connection event:

 Adding a health check for each node is an optional step in Route 53 to forward OpenVPN connections to another node if the closest one is offline.
 In our example, we configure health checks to verify that Access Server accepts connections on port TCP443.